Chapter 9 : Unshakable

 I know we haven't spoken in a while.
 Things have been crazy of late.
 Maybe in the future I'll write about them.
 But for now, I'd like to continue an entry I wrote a while ago.
 Specifically, the one illustrating my, er...sexual frustrations.
 Because yesterday, Lily and I had a frank discussion about such things.

-We were just getting out of Charms, where we'd had a rather uncomfortable history lesson regarding charms that elicited sexual responses.
-In that hour and half, I came to learn that even the oldest students at Hogwarts had the capacity to be completely immature.
-And don't get me wrong, I'm not excluding myself from that group by any means.
-It's just that at least I wasn't outright giggling, like almost every girl in the class.
+We were just getting out of Charms class, where we'd had a rather uncomfortable history lesson regarding charms that elicited sexual responses.
+In that hour and half, I came to learn that even the oldest students at Hogwarts were still incredibly uncomfortable with the topic.
+It was a period filled with blushing cheeks, awkward and avoided eye contact, stifled giggles, and most amusing of all, the occasional look of pure horror.

 "Hey, are you okay?"
 I asked her gently, as we ascended the third floor staircase.